 Peacock Bass Tackle

 Peacock bass gear should be tailored to the size of the lure thrown, not the reputation of the fish pursued.
 Ranging from ½ to over 2 ounces, the principle lure types demand a broad range of tackle capability.
 Anglers often ask, "Which is better for peacocks, spinners or baitcasters?"
 The answer is both.
 Each type can perform satisfactorily alone, but a mix is even better.
 Casting accuracy is important for successfully catching peacock bass in the structure they frequent.
 If you're comfortable and skillful with both types, you can truly tailor your tackle to your pattern and presentation.
 Our clients are provided (at no charge) with the precisely appropriate rods and reels necessary to be successful in all of our operations.
-You are of course, always welcome to bring your own gear as well.
-We recognize that anglers are often more skillful with equipment that they are used to.
-If you choose to bring your own, here are some recommendations;
+We recognize that anglers are often more comfortable or skillful with equipment that they are used to, so you are always welcome to bring your own gear.

-Optional addition - A stiff, seven foot medium baitcasting rod with a supple, fast action tip, a line rating of 8-17 pounds and a lure capacity of ¼ to 1 ounce is fine.
+Optional addition - A stiff, seven foot medium baitcasting rod with a supple, fast action tip, a line rating of 8-17 pounds and a lure capacity of ¼ to 1 ounce is a nice adjunct.
 Mount a lightweight, fast retrieve (7.0:1 or better) casting reel with 50 pound test braided line.
 This gives you a light but tough rig, perfect for fishing smaller stick baits and swimming plugs.
 It can also be a good back-up for either of the other two rigs — and nothing works a stickbait better.

-Practice and Test your Gear - If this tackle is new for you and you haven't had experience casting some of the huge baits used for peacock bass, then it's very important that you take some time to make sure that your gear is well balanced and feels right for you.
+Practice and Test your Gear - If this tackle is new for you and you haven't had experience casting some of the huge baits used for peacock bass, then take some time to make sure that your gear is well balanced and feels right for you.
 Take the hooks off a few lures and get used to handling big, 2- oz. baits.
 (A word of caution here for spin fishermen; Spinning tackle can tumble lures and tangle line in the hooks of big baits.
-If you haven't the experience or skill with this gear necessary to overcome this characteristic, stick with the baitcaster for big lures.)
-Practice in your back yard or a local pond with the rods, reels, line and lures you plan to use for peacocks.
+If you haven't the necessary experience or skill with this gear to overcome this characteristic, stick with the baitcaster for big lures.)
+Practice in a local pond with the rods, reels, line and lures you plan to use for peacocks.
 Developing accuracy and a sense of range with your gear while you're still at home, improves your ability to quickly become effective in the rivers and lagoons of Amazonia.
-Make sure everything is working properly before you leave.
-There are no tackle shops in the jungle.

-Braided lines are much thinner, limber and more flexible for their relative strength.
-They don't get stale or take spool sets.
+Braided lines are much thinner and more flexible for their relative strength.
+They don't take spool sets.
 The lack of stretch gives you a "no doubt about it" hookset.
 If you can tie a "palomar", you can get almost 100% knot strength.
 The thinner line lets you get a lot more onto a spool and it lets you cast significantly further without more effort.

-If you're going peacock fishing, however, there really isn't any room for discussion.
+If you're going peacock fishing, there really isn't any room for discussion.
 Leave the mono home - it just isn't right for this job.
 Spool up with braid.
-It holds up well to the rigors of jungle river fishing, gives improved casting ease and greater overall sensitivity.
-For many purposes, the line type argument is a just another case of an unresolvable fisherman's debate over an unresolvable issue.
-Have fun arguing that with your fishing buddies at home, but use only braid in the Amazon.
+It holds up to the rigors of jungle fishing, gives improved casting ease and greater overall sensitivity.
+The line type argument is just another case of an unresolvable fisherman's debate over an unresolvable issue.
+Have fun arguing with your fishing buddies at home, but use only braid in the Amazon.

 An effective selection of peacock bass lures includes a wide variety of top-water and subsurface lures.
 Although many have a long history of successful use for black bass, striper and musky, they are often used in a very different manner when used for peacock bass.
 Many also require an upgrade to the hooks and split rings to ensure their survival during a peacock bass' onslaught.

 Topwater Lures- The violent, explosive topwater strikes of peacock bass have made them the subject of books, magazine articles and television shows.
 Their well deserved reputation as exciting, powerful fighters is based largely on their awesome topwater prowess.
-Although peacocks are caught in greater numbers on jigs and subsurface lures, almost every angler selects the topwater option when the fish are inclined to cooperate.
+Although peacocks are caught in greater numbers on jigs and subsurface lures, anglers love to select the topwater option when the fish are inclined to cooperate.
 A good selection of topwater lures is a must for anglers seeking to experience the peacock's legendary strike.
 Effective topwater lures can be divided into two categories based on their type and the way they're used.

 Propeller Types - Probably the most famous peacock bass lure is the now defunct Luhr Jensen "Woodchopper".
 Although no longer being manufactured, it and its numerous second-generation offspring, such as Rip-Rollers and Poe's prop baits bear a well deserved reputation.
 Guides love them, fisherman depend on them and peacocks absolutely smash them.
 Propeller lures create a roostertail behind them as the angler rips them rhythmically through the water.
-Typically, the lures perform best when ripped rapidly ahead for a foot or two by a downward sweep of the rod tip and then promptly ripped again when the angler cranks up the resultant slack.
+Typically, these lures perform best when ripped rapidly ahead for a foot or two by a downward sweep of the rod tip and then promptly ripped again when the angler cranks up the resultant slack.
 These lures have two modes of effectiveness.
 The surface disturbance created is reminiscent of fleeing baitfish for feeding peacocks.
 For one of the most competitive creatures in the water, this must sound like a dinner bell.
 It certainly attracts peacocks and stimulates violent strikes.
 This same lure is an irritant to displaying and nest building fish and a threat to fry guarding peacocks, eliciting the most violent of all strikes.
 The "Woodchopper" type lures work beautifully with a medium-heavy baitcaster.